Crecket/nodejs-end-to-end/README.md

 - npm
 - bower
 - node.js
-- npm browserify package (install with: 'npm install -g browserify')
+- npm browserify
+- python (Used for node-bcrypt)

 ## Installation commands
-- npm run generate
+- npm run install
 - node app

+## Rsa keys
+All clients have 2 2048 bit size key sets which are generated on page load.
+##### Encryption
+The first keyset is used for all encryption/decryption
+##### Signing
+The second keyset is used for signing/verifying signatures

 ## Verification
 - User enters name/password
+- Server sends user's unique salt
-- Password hashed with HMAC-SHA26 with the password as salt (Bad practise obviously)
+- Password + salt hashed with SHA512
-- Encrypt with the server's public key
+- Encrypt with the server's public key (because we can, not because we have to)
 - Check if user exsists by username
 - Check if bcrypt(hashed_password, hashed_password_bcrypt) is true
 - Add user to verified user list and send callback

+## Aes setup
+- Client1 sends request to client2 that we want to chat --  Request is done by signing a simple message with Client1's private sign key
+- Client2 verifies the signed signature using client2's public verify key
+- Client2 generates aes key and encrypts it with sender's public encryption key
+- Server checks target/sender and sends data again to client1
+- Client1 verifies the signature and payload

+From now on client1 and client2 will use this aes key to communicate

 ## Message

-- Client checks if user is logged in
-- Client encrypts message with own rsa private key
-- Client encrypts cypher with target rsa public key
-- Message is sent to the server
-- Server checks if user is logged in
-- Message is sent to the client
-- Client decrypts with own private rsa key
-- Client decrypts with sender public rsa key
-- Message is shown
+## SSL
+For testing you can use self signed certificates.
+Run `npm run cert` to create a ssl certificate and private key.

 ## Issues/Todo

 #### Public key's could be faked by server
 Could be solved by allowing users to enter their own public/private keys which they can than send over a different chat service.

-#### Stronger setup should be used to send password to server
+Only way to fix this is add client-side key storage and easily editable public keys for other clients

+#### Login scheme is flawed
 SHA512 + unique salt which is created on register is created on login attempt. salt is now exposed to client

 #### Verify aes requests
 Verify through signing that request was made from certain person

-#### Signing instead of private key encryption